What’s your company’s growth strategy?

-That’s why nearly 90% of businesses say customer experience is a driving force for loyalty and retention.
+That’s why nearly 36.5% of businesses say customer experience drives loyalty and retention.

-But here’s a problem I see all the time.
+But here’s a problem we see all the time.
 Businesses don’t know how to identify those areas that need improvement.

-Earlier I suggested building a customer journey map, but that doesn’t work for everyone.
+We suggest building a customer journey map earlier, but that doesn’t work for everyone.
 You need to ask your customers directly.